komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Hot Spring

 After filling up on bread and sugar, it was time to sit in hot water somewhere pretty.
 Out of laziness we grabbed cabs to the [hotspring hotel](https://goo.gl/maps/YCVKgE8zDBwRmZ8g9) I booked in Beitou, a bit of a journey.
-There's lots of hot spring options there, but I recommend trying to get one with a nice big "public style" hot spring shared by all guests, or, a private one that's huge so you can have your whole family one.
+There's lots of hot spring options there, but I recommend trying to get one with a nice big "public style" hot spring shared by all guests, or, a private one that's huge so you can have your whole family in one room.
 Other hot spring hotel offerings will just be a little room with a big bathtub, not as nice a vibe on a rainy day.

 {{< figure src="beitou2.JPG" alt="The hot spring in beitou." caption="Our place was one of those cool inside-out ones, covered so you don't get rained on, but still with lots of fresh air." >}}
 {{< figure src="beitou1.JPG" alt="A church in Beitou" caption="Beitou is a really cool area to explore, you could spend at least half a day if not more wandering around the green library there, as well as other spots.
 Unfortunately we didn't really have time for that." >}}

-### Addiction Aquatic Development
+### Addiction Aquatic

 After the hot spring, we grabbed a cab to the supremely strange [Addiction Aquatic Development](https://goo.gl/maps/WRx5Rmqtg1KJscso6).
 Hard to describe that place.
 It's a supermarket with like four different restaurants, but also a fresh seafood market.
 Whatever, all of its restaurants are really good, basically you just go there and pick a spot that you vibe with.
 We went to the barbecue restaurant because it was outside and quiet.